This is an example that wants to show how a Flutter application could be integrated with Datalogic SDK.

 ...

-The previous examples are showing a communication through ChannelEvent from Activity to Flutter, in the second part is shown Flutter that calls the Activity throught a MetodChannel:
+The previous examples are showing a communication through EventChannel from Activity to Flutter.
+In the second part, Flutter calls the Activity through a MethodChannel:

 2 - Enable/disable the Scan Engine’s Triggers